 Restart or force-restart iPhone is usually the first and most time-saving method when there is hardware or software issues on your iPhone.

-Force restart iPhone X/ 8 (Plus): Press and release volume up button quickly, then press and release volume down button, and pressing Lock button for a while until the Apple logo appears.
+Force restart iPhone X/ 8 (Plus) or Later: Press and release volume up button quickly, then press and release volume down button, and pressing Lock button for a while until the Apple logo appears.

 Force restart iPhone 7 (Plus), 6 or Earlier: Keep pressing and holding volume down and Lock button at the same time until the device turns into Apple screen.